stablekernel/aqueduct/docs/docs/tut/executing-queries.md

 ...
 ```

 When this responder method is executed, it'll create a new `Query<T>` for `Question` (as indicated by the type parameter).
 A query has a handful of execution methods on it - `fetch`, `fetchOne`, `insert`, `update`, `updateOne` and `delete`.
 By executing a `fetch` on a vanilla `Query<Question>`, this will return a list of `Question`s, one for each row in the database's question table.
-Since `ManagedObject`s - which is what `Question`s are - implement the `Serializable` protocol, we can drop them in as the response body object in `Response` and they will be encoded to JSON.

-The only problem?
-We don't have a database yet.
+Now, we need an actual database to fetch data from.

 Configuring a Database
 ---

 As we've mentioned a few times, a key facet to Aqueduct is efficient automated testing.
 The scheme for testing is to create a 'test' database that all of your Aqueduct projects run against.
 When you run tests against that database, the tests create *temporary* tables prior to executing.
 The good news is that the `ManagedDataModel` in your application can drive this table creation, so you don't need to do anything special.
 The tests are run against the current version of the schema defined by your code.

-Therefore, on any machine you're going to test on, you need a database (so, your local machine and your CI platform) that has been configured to have an Aqueduct development database with a specific user.
-(You'll only need to set this up once.)
+Therefore, on any machine you're going to test on, you need to install PostgreSQL and configure a test database.
+You'll only need to set this up once on - all Aqueduct project tests run against the same database.

 On macOS, the best way to do this locally is download [Postgres.app](http://postgresapp.com).
 This has a self-contained instance of Postgres that you start by opening up the application itself.
 Download this application and run it.

 Once running, run the command `aqueduct setup` from anywhere.
 It will give you some additional instructions to follow to make sure everything is OK.
 It just runs the following SQL: